Sonnto/ecommerce-website/README.md

 ## What to do?

 Click to navigate the website.
-Sign in using socila media login providers (please use Google for the time).
+Sign in using social media login providers (please use Google for the time).
 View products for sale.
 Add to and remove from your shopping cart.
 Checkout.
 Process payment (use `4242 4242 4242` as the test credit card).
 View your order history.

 # Future Developments